Runners

 The structure RunDetails provides all the details needed to report what happened.
 There are four major reasons for check to end:

-execution took too long given interruptAfterTimeLimittruetruenull
+execution took too long given interruptAfterTimeLimit | true | true | null |

-function assert(property, params) {
+assert with checkfunction assert(property, params) {

 // In this example we only support synchronous properties.